 The trend has even reached Hollywood where busy celebs are using pet cams to play with their pets from set.
 Recently Beauty and The Beast star Emma Watson called Petcube "life changing."
 Actors Miles Teller and LA LA Land composer Justin Hurwitz both grabbed Petcubes for their pets.

-In addition to letting you play with your pet via laser pointer, Petcube has two way audio to talk to and listen to your pet, and night vision so you can check on Fido when you're out on the town.
+In addition to letting you play with your pet via laser pointer, Petcube Play has two-way audio to talk to and listen to your pet, and night vision so you can check on Fido when you're out on the town.
 For those totally obsessed pet parents that even have an Instagram for their four-legged friend, you'll be happy to know that Petcube's cloud recording feature lets you snap video anytime your pet barks or moves.

 It's like Snapchat, but instead Snap-cat!
 You'll get alerts every time your pet barks or meows, so it's like you can talk to your pet from your smartphone.
 If you work long hours or like going out, Petcube is the way to be with your pet from anywhere.